Libelles and political pornography

 Libelles came in a range of literary forms.
 They could be fliers or broadsheets, pamphlets, dramatic scripts, essays or collections of cartoons.
 The only common trait was that their content was slanderous and offensive.

-The more serious libelles took the form of essays, which often presented as serious and legitimate journalism.
+The more serious libelles took the form of essays that often presented as serious and legitimate journalism.
 These publications would promise to provide the ‘true story’ behind the crown, the royal family, notable aristocratic families or the goings-on at Versailles.
-They often cited a newly acquired cache of letters or ‘court insiders’ (never named, of course) as the source of their information.

-In reality, many libelles simply repeated gossip of the day, embellished with a considerable amount of creative licence and flair.
 It is not surprising that this kind of gossip flourished.
-Unlike today, the French public was told little about the royal family, life at court or indeed the workings of government.
-There were few royal or government reports and no press at Versailles.
-This dearth of information was filled by the rumour mongers and the gutter press.
+Unlike modern royals, who are known to us through media saturation, the French public knew little about the people who ruled them.
+There was almost no public reporting on the royal family, government or Versailles.
+This dearth of information was eagerly filled by the rumour mongers and the gutter press.

 libelles